Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

 \subsubsection{Qualitative assessment}

-Figure \ref{RMcomparison} shows the $H$, $T_{p,b}$, and $T_s$ traces for all of the models considered: $m_0$ (solid curve), $m_1$ (dotted curve), $m_2$ (dashed curve) and $m_3$ (dash-dotted curve).
-The model fits to heart rate data (Figure \ref{RMcomparison}a) are all similar, which is expected since the model is calibrated to this representative data set.
+Figure \ref{RMcomparison} shows $H$, $T_{pb}$, and $T_s$ for all of the models considered: $m_1$ (solid curve), $m_2$ (dotted curve), $m_3$ (dashed curve) and $m_4$ (dash-dotted curve).
+The model fits to heart rate data (Figure \ref{RMcomparison}a) are all similar, which is expected.
 The least squares costs of the fits are of the same magnitude (Table \ref{statistics}).
-Interestingly, $m_2$ is the only model that is able to fit phase III of the data (Figure \ref{RMcomparison}a insert), suggesting from a qualitative standpoint that $m_2$ captures the most features of the heart rate data.
-Figure \ref{RMcomparison}b displays the predicted $T_{p,b}$ trace for the models, which are all similar and difficult to compare.
-However, Figure \ref{RMcomparison}c shows the trajectories for $T_s$, exhibiting the greatest deviation from $m_0$.
-Since traces for heart rate and $T_{p,b}$ for all four models are similar, we use $T_s$ to compare the reduced models to the full model via the $Q$ value (equation \eqref{Tsmetric}).
-Table \ref{statistics} compiles these metrics and $m_1$ has the lowest $Q$ value.
-This result gives credence to the assertion that both the aortic and carotid baroreceptors must be included to predict heart rate and the neurological signals.

-In summary, we conclude that $m_1$, the reduced model after removing the equations associated with $\tau_b$, is the best model for the biological questions investigated here.
-The $\text{AICc}_{rel}$ and $\text{BIC}_{rel}$ values are the greatest while the qualitative metric $Q$ was the lowest.
-This model predicts the heart rate the ``best" with respect to complexity and number of parameters estimated, and the sympathetic output is closest to the original model.
+Interestingly, $m_3$ is the only model that is able to fit phase III of the data (Figure \ref{RMcomparison}a insert), suggesting from a qualitative standpoint that $m_3$ captures the most features of the heart rate data.
+Figure \ref{RMcomparison}b displays the predicted $T_{pb}$ trace for the models, which are all similar.
+Figure \ref{RMcomparison}c shows that $T_s$, exhibits the greatest deviation from $m_0$.
+Thus, we use $T_s$ to compare the reduced models to $m_0$ via the $Q$ value (equation \eqref{Tsmetric}).
+Table \ref{statistics} compiles these metrics and $m_2$ has the lowest $Q$ value, suggesting that both regions must be included.
+Hence, we conclude that $m_2$ is the best model for the biological questions investigated here since the $\text{AICc}_{r}$ and $\text{BIC}_{r}$ values are the greatest while the qualitative metric $Q$ was the lowest.